-In this paper, we consider a notion of dichotomy which is both nonuniform and not necessarily exponential in the general context of evolution operators, with the purpose of obtaining necessary conditions and sufficient ones in the spirit of Datko's results.
-We emphasize that this type of dichotomy includes as particular cases the notions of nonuniform exponential dichotomy and nonuniform polynomial dichotomy, respectively.
+We emphasize that the dichotomies considered in this paper include as particular cases the concepts of nonuniform exponential dichotomy and nonuniform polynomial dichotomy.
 We show that our results extend previous theorems and also contain new situations.
-Also, we note that we do not need to assume the invertibility of the evolution operators on the whole space, which allow us to apply our results to compact operators defined in infinite dimensional spaces.
+We remark that, by allowing growth rates that are not exponential, we are considering situations where the classical Lyapunov exponents can be zero.
+Moreover, note that we do not need to assume the invertibility of the evolution operators on the whole space, which allow us to apply our results to compact operators defined in infinite-dimensional spaces.